plukacs/lab-governance/Emarsys.md

 ### Policy: Estimation
 Next week's commitment is reestimated by the team before the demo, taking the roadmap into account.
+UI tasks' estimation must be based on existing and approved mockups.
+If a UI task has backend dependencies, then the backend and frontend tasks must be defined in separate tasks in the same user story.
+If there is lack of information to estimate a user story, then estimation is forbidden and has to be marked.

+### Policy: Development process
+- To do
+- In progress
+- Done
+- Reviewed

 ### Policy: JIRA usage
 On the Monday-meeting we copy the tasks from the backlog.